 Pothos and Golden Pothos

-Pothos is one of the easiest house plants to grow making it an excellent choice for a new plant Mom or Dad.
+One of the easiest houseplants to grow!
+While pothos arenโt heavy feeders, mine responded well to a diluted coffee water treatment once a month.
+Always flush with water after.
 They do well in bright light, indirect light, as well as low light and, are quite easy to propagate.
 A very tolerant choice for sure!

 Philodendron